Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Conditionally monotone cumulants

 since $r_n(\delta_0)=0$.
 In this case $r_n(\mu, \delta_0)$ is an $n$-th Boolean cumulant.
 It might be interesting that this differential equation describes the structure of interval partitions. \end{remark} \begin{proof} We use the same notation as used in the subsection \ref{condmonocum1}.
-Differentiating the equality (\ref{eq50}) w.r.t. $s$ and putting $s = 0$ we obtain
+Differentiating the equality (\ref{eq50}) with $s$ and putting $s = 0$ we obtain

 We define $G_{(\mu, \nu)} (t, z) := \frac{1}{H_{(\mu, \nu)}(t, z)}$.
 Then we get the equality